 I think I mentioned that art camp for the older kids totally rocked this past summer.
 We made all sorts of awesome things, like parachute cord vases and embroidered Vans.
 We also made these super cool sculpey necklaces that would be so perfect for a back to school art project or play date.
 This little unicorn is so sweet and so much fun to make.
 If there is one thing I’ve learned over years and years of teaching art, it’s that kids love sculpey.
 They really can’t get enough of the stuff.
-So read on to find out how to make this fairly easy sculpey necklace for kids.
+So read on to find out how to make this unicorn necklace for kids.
 Next week I’ll be sharing Sculpey Necklaces – part two – the 3-5 year old version.

 *This post contains affiliate links.
 Thank you so much for your support!